-In 2024, BMWM will continue to sample and run analysis on oyster tissue from the Delaware Bay harvest areas during the Vibrio season to evaluate the levels of Vibrio (Vp and Vv) in oyster tissue.
-Polymerase Chain Reaction and Next Generation Sequencing will be performed to evaluate the different genetic strains present in Delaware Bay.
-Periodic oyster samples will also be collected from the Barnegat Bay.
+In 2025, BMWM will continue to sample and run analysis on oyster tissue from the Delaware Bay and Barnegat Bay harvest areas during the Vibrio season to evaluate the levels of Vibrio (Vp and Vv) in oyster tissue.
+Polymerase Chain Reaction and Next Generation Sequencing will be performed to evaluate the different genetic strains present in both bays.
 This data will provide information on whether specific Vp and Vv genetic strains, identified in isolation from illness investigations, are also found in oysters harvested from implicated harvest areas.